-Employees will place public interest above individual, group, or special interests and will consider their jobs as an opportunity to serve the citizens of STFD#8.
+Employees will place public interest above individual, group, or special interests and will consider their jobs as an opportunity to serve the citizens of St. Tammany Parish Fire Protection District 8.

-Employees will not have any material, financial interest in any private business or professional activity that would conflict with their job responsibilities.
+Employees will not have any material, financial interest in any private business or professional activity that would be in conflict with their job responsibilities.

-Employees will not engage in any business activity or professional activity that would appear to conflict with their job responsibilities or that would tend to impair independence of judgment or action in the performance of official duties.
+Employees will not engage in any business activity or professional activity that would appear to be in conflict with their job responsibilities or that would tend to impair independence of judgment or action in the performance of official duties.

-Employees will not accept any personal gift, favor, service, money, or anything of value from the public which might reasonably tend to influence or might reasonably be inferred to influence the impartial discharge of duties.
-See also, 102.09 Public Solicitations
+Employees will not accept any personal gift, favor, service, money, or anything of value from the public which might reasonably tend to influence or might reasonably be inferred to tend to influence the impartial discharge of duties.
+See also, 104.04 Public Solicitations and 104.06 Donations.